casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/upgrade-contract.md

 You can write unit tests to verify the accuracy of the new contract version.
 Refer to the code in this [file](https://github.com/casper-network/casper-node/blob/dev/smart_contracts/contracts/test/contract-context/src/main.rs) to get an idea about creating the unit test.
 This file contains the code for building the test contract with the required constants and entry points.
 It creates the named-keys fields and adds the call to `add_contract_version` method with arguments inside the [install_version](https://github.com/casper-network/casper-node/blob/18571e0c22d7918a953f497649b733151cfb3c3c/smart_contracts/contracts/test/contract-context/src/main.rs#L152-L163).
 Finally, it executes the `call` method to generate and verify the new contract.

 #### Verify the deploy by querying the network
 Verify the changes by retrieving the deploy object and querying the network status.
+Follow the [deploy verification](/dapp-dev-guide/on-chain-contracts/#monitoring-the-event-stream-for-deploys) step to learn more about monitoring the event stream of deploys.

 Get the details of the installed deploy .